+- 4.1 The capital strategy must recognise that the financial resources available to meet the requirements of the Safety Plan and the current three key priority areas that are being developed for the next period of the new plan :

+- Prevention and Early Intervention

+- Protecting Staffordshire and its People

+- Public Confidence

+- Service Reform

-- 4.1 The capital strategy must recognise that the financial resources available to meet the requirements of the Corporate Safety Plan and the three key priority areas: - Education and Engagement - Community Safety and Wellbeing - Planning, Resilience and Response - 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings. - 4.3 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
-This prioritisation will be achieved though the robust governance arrangements discussed above.
+- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings.

+- 4.3 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
+This

+prioritisation will be achieved though the robust governance arrangements discussed above.